rsanchez/resource_router/README.markdown

 #### $wildcard

-The second and subsequent callback arguments are `Wildcard` objects.
+The second and subsequent callback arguments are `\Template_routes\Wildcard` objects.

 ##### $wildcard->value